awsdocs/amazon-elasticache-docs/doc_source/redis/Endpoints.md

 1. To copy an endpoint to your clipboard:

-   1. One endpoint at a time, find then highlight the endpoint you want to copy\.
+   1. One endpoint at a time, find the endpoint you want to copy\.

-   1. Right\-click the highlighted endpoint, then choose **Copy** from the context menu\.
+   1. Choose the copy icon directly in front of the endpoint\.

-   The highlighted endpoint is now copied to your clipboard\.
+   The endpoint is now copied to your clipboard\.
 For information on using the endpoint to connect to a node, see [Connecting to nodes](nodes-connecting.md)\.

 A Redis \(cluster mode disabled\) primary endpoint looks something like the following\.
 There is a difference depending upon whether or not In\-Transit encryption is enabled\.